OctahedronBR/site/apresentacao_src/presentation.md

 # Scalability

->Or, suppose your e-commerce website has been reported as a reference on TV or radio, and the accessions had an unusual increase.
+> Or, suppose your e-commerce website has been reported as a reference on TV or radio, and the number of visits had an unusual increase.
 The structure of the system was not built thinking in this peak and probably will not last.
 You will not only fail to meet new customers, but also the old and faithful clients.
 >
-> In the end, your big IT concern is not wasting resources, but do not lose business.
+> In the end, your main IT concern is not wasting resources, but do not lose business.

 !SLIDE